marco-looy/pega-dx-mcp/README.md

 - 🔬 **Experiment Feedback** - Share your experiences and insights from testing the prototype
 - 💡 **Innovation Ideas** - Contribute to the GenAI Innovation roadmap with creative suggestions
-- 🐛 **Issue Reports** - Help identify challenges in this experimental environment
+- 🐛 **Issue Reports** - Help identify challenges in this experimental project
-- 🔧 **Code Contributions** - Contribute to the experimental codebase and proof-of-concept features
+- 🔧 **Code Contributions** - Contribute to the codebase and proof-of-concept features
 - 📖 **Documentation** - Help document learnings and experimental outcomes
 - 🧪 **Testing & Validation** - Participate in testing new experimental capabilities